 So what is a bad credit score?

-If you have a poor credit score, you’ve probably had a combination of negative items on your credit report, like missed payments, delinquencies, or maybe even a bankruptcy or foreclosure.
+If you have poor credit, you’ve probably had a combination of negative items on your credit report, like missed payments, delinquencies, or maybe even a bankruptcy or foreclosure.

 Federal law allows you access to a free copy of each of your three reports every 12 months, so there’s no reason not to take advantage of this benefit.
 Just visit AnnualCreditReport.com to request your copies from Equifax, Experian, and TransUnion.